 Once upon a time, the only choice was Crisco, which many hardcore handballers still prefer, but now other products have reached the market to compete.
 Lubrication for fisting MUST be different from traditional lube, and it has to be long-lasting and slicker.
 The lube of choice, because it can be purchased in powder form and mixed to your desire, is J LUBE.
 We have also found that it can be bought pre-mixed, but the choice is yours.
 The issue with products like this is that they are stickier than you can ever imagine before you begin and can get everywhere quickly.
 This is another time when keeping a towel handy (always bring a towel) is a good idea.
 Some other options can be found HERE.

 What if my hole is very sensitive?

 If your issue is that you are prone to allergic reactions like hives or rashes, and need lube for sensitive skin, or if you have experienced discomfort or burning when using lubes in the past, you might want to think about making a change to something formulated to be gentle.
-ASTROGLIDE Ultra Gentle Gel and ASTROGLIDE Natural Feel are both great choices.
-Not only are these lubes fragrance and coloring-free, they’re also made from ingredients that have been tested and proven to provide comfort and enjoyment.
+ASTROGLIDE Ultra Gentle Gel and ASTROGLIDE Natural Feel are both excellent choices.
+Not only are these lubes fragrance and coloring-free, but they’re also made from ingredients that have been tested and proven to provide comfort and enjoyment.
 If you’re worried about having a bad reaction, try applying your new lube to a small section of your forearm to see how your skin reacts before moving on to more delicate areas.